 How to Waterproof Fabric with Commercial Products

-There are numerous commercial waterproofing products on the market.
-Most of these involve spraying the fabric.
-Scotchguard is a popular product used to waterproof couches and shoes.
+There are numerous commercial waterproofing sprays on the market.
+Most of these involve spraying the fabric to make it water repellant.
+Scotchguard is a popular and well-known product used to waterproof couches and shoes.

 How to Waterproof Fabric with Wax